 By the end of the 8th week, your baby has more than doubled in size, to about 1.6 cm long, and weighs about 3g (still less than a teaspoonful of sugar!).
 Her brain is developing very quickly, and all the muscles, nerves and organs are beginning to take shape.
 During this week, your baby starts to grow eyelids, and taste buds appear on her tongue!

 At 12 weeks, all your baby's organs, muscles and bones are in place, and her skeleton is starting to change from cartilage into hard bone.

-You might not have a bump or be able to feel your baby yet, but your baby’s already moving and waving their arms and legs.
-Little foreheads have been known to wrinkle and lips twitch.
-There’s even a bit of thumb-sucking going on!
+You might not have a bump or be able to feel your baby yet, but she's already moving and waving her arms and legs.
+Her heart is beating at around 180 beats per minute – that's two to three times faster than yours!